 A large number of host systems are kept ready at each location for operating virtual servers for the customers.
 Each host server is redundantly connected to the InfiniBand network.
 The host systems are assembled by the manufacturers based on our specifications and then delivered to the site.

-Cubes are a separate type of virtual machines.
-While Virtual Servers use Cores exclusively, IONOS Cloud Cubes share them with other Cubes instances and exposes virtual CPUs (vCPU).
+Cubes are a separate type of virtual machine.
+While Virtual Servers use Cores exclusively, IONOS Cloud Cubes share them with other Cubes instances and expose virtual CPUs (vCPU).
 Still, these virtual machines are fully isolated and separated so that no data is accessible by any other virtual machine running on the same physical core.

 In addition, Cubes are delivered with one NVMe storage, that is directly attached to the physical server unit.
 This block storage device utilizes one of the PCI slots available by default.

 IONOS Cloud Cubes is designed for cost optimization and workloads for which failover gets realized by the application and not the infrastructure.
 IONOS Cloud Cubes is currently rolled out to all European locations but may not be available to specific virtual data centers even if the feature is announced for availability in a particular location.
 Due to technical dependencies, IONOS Cloud Cubes may not be available for all legacy virtual datacenters in the location Frankfurt.
 The product should be available for newly created virtual datacenters.
 Currently, IONOS Cloud Cubes are released in: